Fast-changing technologies: risks and benefits

 - If it is deployed more widely – a chemical used throughout the world may have more drastic side-effects than a chemical used in just one location

-- If it embodies more power – for example, high voltage electricity lines that are blown out of their intended routing may result in a more powerful discharge than low voltage lines
+- If it embodies more power – for example, high voltage electricity lines that are blown out of their intended routing may result in a more damaging discharge than low voltage lines

-- If their method of operation is obscure and poorly understood – increasing the chance that they will operate in unexpected ways in slightly changed circumstances
+- If their method of operation is obscure and poorly understood – increasing the chance that they will operate in unexpected ways in subtly changed circumstances

 - If the people or systems overseeing these technologies pay less attention, or lack adequate training or incentives to perform their tasks well

-- If the people or systems overseeing these technologies cover up or downplay evidence of problems with the technology, and prosecute or ridicule people who want to highlight such evidence.
+- If the people or systems overseeing these technologies cover up or downplay evidence of problems with the technology, and harass or ridicule people who want to highlight such evidence.

 The above conditions can be called “technology risk factors”.

-Unfortunately, several of these risk factors are likely to be increased when a new technology shows a lot of promise, and its backers wish to take fuller advantage of it.
+Unfortunately, several of these risk factors are likely to be increased when a new technology shows a lot of promise, and its backers are keen to take fuller advantage of it.
 In such a case, the backers would prefer: